Save Money on Your Water Bill: Easy Tips for Landlords

 As a rental property owner, it’s important to pay attention to the water efficiency in your units, not only for the planet but also for your wallet.

-In a multi-unit building, water efficiency and conservation is in the hands of the building owner.
+In a multi-unit building, water efficiency and conservation are in the hands of the building owner.
 The owner can use new, efficient technology and educate their tenants on ways to reduce water usage.

 Track usage to identify how much water your building is using each month.
 You’ll be able to see where the most water is being used.
 You’ll also be able to see any leaks or inefficient areas in the facility.